gmc-code/PC-algorithms1/docs/maths_python/maths_python_intro.rst

 ----

-| 5	Follow a mathematical algorithm involving branching and repetition (iteration) (VCMNA194)
+| level 5 Follow a mathematical algorithm involving branching and repetition (iteration) (VCMNA194)

 	* **simulating a simple random walk**
 	* **manipulating sets of numbers using a given rule, for example, if a number is even halve it; if a number is odd, subtract 1 then halve it**

 ----

-| 6	Design algorithms involving branching and iteration to solve specific classes of mathematical problems (VCMNA221)
+| level 6 Design algorithms involving branching and iteration to solve specific classes of mathematical problems (VCMNA221)
 | See: https://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCMNA221

 	* **implementing algorithms such as the Euclidean division algorithm**